nfb77/ZoningNashville/README.md

  Below is a description of the key variables used in the analysis:

  -	SalePrice: The transaction price of the property was sold.
+ -	PricePerSqrft: Represents the price per square foot of a parcel.
  -	CoreBin: A binary variable indicating if the property was treated (part of the 2010 upzoning ‘Downtown Code.’
  -	TimeBin: A binary variable representing if the sale was before or after the treatment (February 2010).
  - FinishArea: The total finished square footage of the property.